 Longs, Shorts, and the Cross-Section of Stock Returns

-We measure investor disagreement with observed short interest and long positions of hedge funds and show that disagreements about firms’ prospects are prevalent among active, sophisticated investors.
-During the period 1997-2014, 30% of highly shorted stocks also had the highest level of hedge fund ownership.
-Stocks with both high short interest and high hedge fund holdings do not earn abnormal returns, while stocks with high short interest but low hedge fund holding or stocks with high hedge fund holding but low short interest exhibit significant abnormal returns that are consistent with the expressed views of the active investors.
-The evidence suggests that studies of informed trading such as short selling should consider the overall trading activity and particularly the disagreements of informed investors.
+We study the cross-section of stock returns with observed short interest and long positions of hedge funds.
+During the period 1997-2014, 30% of highly shorted stocks also have the highest level of hedge fund holdings.
+Stocks with both high short interest and high hedge fund holdings do not earn abnormal returns, while stocks with high short interest but low hedge fund holdings or stocks with high hedge fund holding but low short interest exhibit significant abnormal returns.
+These return patterns are consistent with the notion that stock prices incorporate the expressed views of both the short sellers and active long investors.
+The evidence highlights that studies of informed trading such as short selling should not ignore the information from the opposite side.

 Keywords: Short Selling, Hedge Funds, Stock Returns, Disagreement, Dispersions in Analysts' Forecasts